alejandromzs/automation_frameworks_amzs/README.md

 # Configurations:
 <h4> Update cucumber.properties located in test/java/resources </h4>
-This properties are needed in order to run tests:
+These properties are needed in order to run tests:

 * webdriver.driver.path=  folder location of the chromedriver.exe
 * webdriver.driver.version= name of the chromedriver.
 You may need to change according your chrome version
 * webdriver.browser= browser to run tests.
 Current support: Chrome
 * webdriver.browser.dimension.width=  Width dimension for browser